Local Algorithms for Sparse Spanning Graphs: Introduction

 \section{Introduction}

-When dealing with large graphs, it is often important to work with a sparse subgraph that maintains essential properties, such as connectivity, bounded diameter and other distance metric properties, of the original input graph.
+When dealing with large graphs, it is often important to work with a sparse subgraph that maintains essential properties, such as connectivity, bounded diameter and other distance properties (e.g., small {\em stretch\/}~\cite{PU89,PS89}), of the original input graph.
 Can one provide fast random access to such a sparsified approximation of the original input graph?
-In this work, we consider the property of connectivity: Given a connected graph $G=(V,E)$, find a sparse subgraph of $G'$ that spans $G$.
+In this work, we consider the property of connectivity: Given a connected graph $G=(V,E)$ over $n$ vertices, find a sparse subgraph of $G'$ that spans $G$.
 This task can be accomplished by constructing a spanning tree in linear time.
-However, it can be crucial to {\em quickly} determine whether a particular edge $e$ belongs to such a subgraph $G'$, where by ``quickly'' we mean in time much faster than constructing all of $G'$.
-The hope is that by inspecting only some small local neighborhood of $e$, one can answer in such a way that maintains consistency with the same $G'$ on queries to all edges.
-We focus on such algorithms, which are of use when we do not need to know the answer for every edge at any single point in time, or if there are several independent processes that want to determine the answer for edges of their choice, possibly in parallel.
+However, it may be crucial to {\em quickly} determine whether a particular edge $e$ belongs to such a subgraph $G'$, where by ``quickly'' we mean in time much faster than constructing all of $G'$.
+The hope is that by inspecting only some small local neighborhood of $e$, one can answer in such a way that maintains consistency with the same $G'$ for all edges $e$.
+We focus on such algorithms (referred to as (centralized) {\em local\/} algorithms~\cite{RTVX}), which are of use when we do not need to know the answer for every edge at any single point in time, or if there are several independent processes that want to determine the answer for edges of their choice, possibly in parallel.